-No child who celebrates Christmas should wake up on December 25th and find no gifts under the tree.
-Creating an angel tree is one simple way to help make sure the low-income people in your community have a very holiday season.
+No child who celebrates Christmas should wake up on Christmas morning and find no gifts under the tree.
+Creating an angel tree is one simple way to help make sure that lower-income families in your local community have a very holiday season.

 Video of the Day

 Knowing the name, age and even clothing sizes of an "angel" makes it easier to buy gifts that the person will really cherish and be able to use.
 And it makes this kind of gift exchange feel a little bit personal.

 Here's the low-down on how an angel tree works to create magic.

 How an angel tree works

 The concept behind an angel tree is simple:

 - The organizer sets up a real or artificial Christmas tree in a central location.
 For example, in a business, the tree might be set up next to the front door or in the break room.

 - Paper angel tags are hung from the branches.
 Each angel tree tag generally represents a local child, adult or family in need.
 Recipients might include low-income seniors or people living in shelters.
 The angel tags include some basic information about the recipient, including their age, clothing size, shoe size and maybe a few wish list items.